USD ($)

 The above-mentioned switches are Cisco catalyst switches and mostly you can use them as access switches in live production environments where users are directly connected.
 You can learn about these switches with some basic training and hands-on exercises.

-There are several other types of network hardware devices used and offered by Cisco from their data center product portfolio.
+There are several other types of switches used and offered by Cisco from their data center product portfolio.

 There are heavy-duty data center cisco nexus switches, you can use these switches where they can handle a high volume of network traffic and scalability is not a challenge.
 These nexus switches also come up with fully functional automation through software software-defined networks called cisco aci switches used in plug-and-play environments.

-Once you are comfortable with cisco access switches you can go ahead and start learning Cisco Nexus and aci switches either through self-paced videos or via instructor-led live training.
-Learning these skills will keep you on top and will give you much more opportunities in the near future.
+Once you are comfortable with Cisco access switches you can go ahead and start learning Cisco Nexus and ACI switches either through self-paced videos or via instructor-led live training.
+Learning these skills will keep you on top and will give you much more opportunities shortly.

-The picture below is the Cisco Firepower 1000 series appliances, this is considered as NGFW.
+The picture below is the Cisco Firepower 1000 series appliances, which are considered NGFW.

 banner image